S-200 missile system

-The S-200 can be linked to other, longer-range radar systems.
+The S-200 can be linked to other longer-range radar systems.

+Background

+After trials of the S-25 Berkut in 1955, the Soviet Union started development of the RS-25 Dal long-range missile system with the V-400/5V11 missile.
+It was initially assigned the "SA-5" designation in the West and codenamed "Griffon", but the project was abandoned in 1964.
+The SA-5 designation was then assigned to the S-200.

 Description

+At the height of the Cold War, nuclear-armed B-52s flew around the Warsaw Pact territory on a continuous patrol.
+In the event of a nuclear conflict, these bombers were the primary targets for these missiles.
+S-200 Vega systems having a warhead replaceable with a 25 kt TNT nuclear warhead and a range of around 250 km.

 The S-200 surface-to-air missile system was designed for the defense of the most important administrative, industrial and military installations from all types of air attack.
 The S-200 is an all-weather system that can be operated in various climatic conditions.

-By 1966, the S-200 was officially accepted into service in order to replace the failed anti-ballistic missile RZ-25/5V11 "Dal".
-The Dal was assigned the NATO reporting name SA-5 "Griffon" before it was cancelled.

 The first S-200 operational regiments were deployed in 1966 with 18 sites and 342 launchers in service by the end of the year.
 By 1968 there were 40 sites, and by 1969 there were 60 sites.
 The growth in numbers then gradually increased throughout the 1970s (1,100 launchers) and early 1980s until the peak of 130 sites and 2,030 launchers was reached in 1980–1990.